For a complete set of Before-and-After photos from around the park's perimeter,

 see my Canal Park Expanded Photo Archive.

-May 26, 2013 - The park's southern block, home to the Park Tavern restaurant and a water feature in the warm months....
+May 26, 2013 - The park's southern block, home to what was then the Park Tavern restaurant and a water feature in the warm months....

 ...
-And a slightly different outdoor experience in the winter.
+And a slightly different outdoor experience in the winter, shown a few weeks after the Park Tavern reopened as Il Parco.
 (More skating photos here

 The middle block's pavilion and water feature.
 (5/2/13)